History of the Carrot

 By the Elizabethan period large quantities of vegetables were raised in the increasing numbers of market gardens especially around large towns such as London, Norwich and Worcester.
 Some concentrated on cheap, high-yielding crops for the poor: parsnips, carrots, turnips and cabbages, once the fashionable food of the rich now became a mainstream staple.
 According to Hales History of Agriculture by dates (1915) "Salads, carrots and other edible roots were first produced in England in 1530."

-Both carrots and skirrets were eaten as individual vegetables rather than simply mixed into soup.
+During this period both carrots and skirrets were eaten as individual vegetables rather than simply mixed into soup.
 Carrots were ‘roasted in the embers til they be tender’ then pared and eaten with vinegar and oil.

 William Rhind wrote in the "History of the Vegetable Kingdom", 1857 - "Carrot was first generally cultivated in England in the reign of Queen Elizabeth 1 (1533-1603), being introduced by the Flemings, who took refuge from the persecutions of Philip II of Spain, and who, finding the soil about Sandwich peculiarly favourable for it, grew it there largely.
 The English whose agricultural knowledge which was circumscribed, were in this case well pleased to add another edible vegetable to the scanty list which were then under cultivation.
 The carrot grew quickly into esteem and, being made an object of careful culture, was very shortly naturalised throughout the land.
 Parkinson, the celebrated botanist to James the First, mentions that in his time the ladies adorned their head dresses with carrot leaves, the light feathery verdure of which caused then to be no contemptible substitute for the plumage f birds.
 Although the taste of the fair sex in the present day had discarded this simple and perishable ornament, the leaves of the carrot are even now sometimes used as house decorations."